bodrick/awesome/README.md

 ## Zig

 *   [oven-sh/bun](https://github.com/oven-sh/bun) - Incredibly fast JavaScript runtime, bundler, test runner, and package manager – all in one

+## YAML

+*   [GTFOBins/GTFOBins.github.io](https://github.com/GTFOBins/GTFOBins.github.io) - GTFOBins is a curated list of Unix-like executables that can be used to bypass local security restrictions in misconfigured systems.

 ## Perl